raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 You become able to drain a living creature's soul, strengthening yourself and your spiritual weapon.

-While your spirit awakening is active, whenever you hit a creature with 15 hit points of fewer hit any of your spiritual weapons, the target must succeed in a Constitution saving throw or die instantly.
+While your spirit awakening is active, whenever you hit a creature with 15 hit points or fewer with any of your spiritual weapons, the target must succeed in a Constitution saving throw or die instantly.
 When you kill a creature this way, you also gain advantage on all saving throws for 1 hour.

 **Advanced Manifestation:** This feature is triggered on creatures with 30 or fewer hit points.